rackerlabs/support-how-to/content/how-to/rackspace-monitoring/introducing-rackspace-monitoring-on-mobile-devices/index.md

 product_url: rackspace-monitoring
 ---

-The new Rackspace Cloud mobile application for iOS and Android devices allows you to instantly monitor the health of your cloud infrastructure.
+The Rackspace Cloud mobile application for iOS&reg; and Android&reg; devices allows you to monitor your cloud infrastructure's health instantly.
 The Rackspace Cloud mobile app, when used with Rackspace Monitoring, provides you with timely and accurate information about how your resources are performing.